 Moses' Miracles

 God used Moses to perform a lot of miracles.
 His rod turned into a snake, and it swallowed those of Pharaoh's sorcerers.
-Moses's hand turned white like he had leprosy, and it became normal after he put it back in his robe.
+Moses's hand turned white like he had leprosy (a skin disease), and it became normal after he put it back in his robe.

 Moses parted the Red Sea by stretching his rod, and the Israelites walked on.